Chronology

 Lives at 804 Neil Avenue in downtown Columbus.

-Creates stone-like sculptures from Hydrocal, a castable plaster product.
+Creates stone-like sculptures.
 Figures have Picassoesque features but seem almost pre-Columbian in style.
 Tries painting geometric abstractions in the style of Piet Mondrian, but with a different palette.
 Fewer than ten canvases were made and they were later destroyed.

 1947